luca991/A-deep-learning-strategy-to-calibrate-heteroatomic-interactions-in-metal-alloys/README.md

 In this repository, programs, scripts and datset used to perform the calculation reported in "A deep learning strategy to calibrate heteroatomic interactions in metal alloys" are present.

 ## Monte Carlo simulations
 The *MC* folder contains the code for Monte Carlo simulations and the files needed to run it.

-To compile, simply run the command `make all` and the executable *Unit_cell* will be generated.
+To compile the code, simply run the command `make all` and the executable *Unit_cell* will be generated.
 When run, it will perform a Monte Carlo simulation.

 To run *Unit_cell*, three other files must be present in the same folder:
   - *leggi.in*: defines the MC simulation setup.
 Not all lines in this file are used by this programme (lines 3 and 7 are not used). *leggi_example.in* is an example of how to fill *leggi.in*
   - *potential.in*: in this file, the potential parameters are defined.
 The parameters related to the first element (El1) are named with '_El1El1', similarly for the second element (EL2) with '_El2El2', while the parameters related to the mixed interactions are named with '_El1El2'.
 In line 3, *lattice_type_El1* and *lattice_type_El2* are replaced with the lattice of the two pure metals (hcp, bcc, fcc) and the values of the relative parameters are replaced. *potential_example.in* is an example of how to fill *potential.in*
   - *cell_in_#.in*: are the files containing the initial configurations to be simulated.
 The code needs of one file for each configuration.
 The # must be replaced with the composition percentage of the system in terms of the first element, as defined in line 6 of *leggi.in*, for example if the the alloy is $El1_{0.6}El2_{0.4}$ the file name will be *cell_in_60.in*.
 These files have to be in the `.xyz` format, as follow: